 The contrast in attire matched the contrast in the men themselves: Lee was tall, straight in his bearing and solemn in his manner; the silvery-white hair and beard that ringed his visage befitted a king.
 The younger Grant was four inches shorter, somewhat stoop-shouldered, with a close-cropped brown beard.
-He was clearly ill at ease in the presence of Lee and nervously attempted some small talk.
-Grant offered that he still remembered Lee well from their one meeting during the Mexican War, almost two decades earlier.
-Lee confessed he could not recall anything about the occasion.
-Hearing Lee’s response must have been an awkward moment for Grant.
+He was clearly ill at ease in the presence of Lee, nervously attempting some small talk before Lee turned the meeting to the matter at hand.

 Today the idea that the cultivation of manners should be an essential part of one’s education has been nearly lost entirely.
 It seems to have followed in death its greatest modern advocate, Emily Post.
 “Manner is personality, Post wrote, “the outward manifestation of one’s innate character and attitude toward life.”
 Proof of the demise of manners is all around us: the open use of foul language on the public street, not simply by unkempt, uneducated youths but by middle-age, well-groomed businessmen; the in-your-ear blaring of something incorrectly deemed to be music by its devotees out car windows; the making of turns or changing of lanes by drivers without the courtesy of a turn signal; the routine violation of one’s personal space by passersby without the least expression of apology; and most obvious and appalling, the horrific decline in standards of dress everywhere.
 Indeed, T-shirts, jeans and sneakers have become standard attire for adults on “casual Friday” in the business world and, even more distressingly, at Sunday Mass.
 People venture out of their houses into public wearing their pajamas as they perform Saturday-morning errands.
 Today it is the lowest class of society that sets the standards of attire for everyone else; young people have adopted an exaggerated version of prison uniforms as their everyday attire, particularly excessively baggy pants, often worn so low that underpants and even one’s derriere is exposed for all to see.